stefanobartoletti/bricks-docs/docs/theme/css/README.md

 # {{ $frontmatter.title }}

 Bricks uses Sass in its source stylesheets, which Gulp processes also with Autoprefixer and PurgeCSS.
-The source folder is `src/sass`, while the compiled stylesheet are placed in `dist/css`.
+The source folder is `src/sass`, while the compiled stylesheet is placed in `dist/css`.

 ## Sources